Currently booking from January 2020

 If the course is held at an alternative venue, generally one of the attendees offers to host.
 If no one feels they have space, or you’d prefer a different venue, any hire costs of the venue are shared between the participants.

 The course is being paid for by [insert name].
 How does this work?

-Sometimes people have their course fee paid by their Sling Library/Baby-carrying Consultant/Breastfeeding support group etc. There’s no problem with this, however, deposits MUST be paid within 24 hours of completing the booking form, without exception.
+Sometimes people have their course fee paid by their Sling Library/Baby-carrying Consultant/Breastfeeding support group etc. There’s no problem with this, however, payment MUST be paid within 24 hours of completing the booking form, without exception.

 There’s a space to add the email address for sending the invoice to (if it’s not going to you).
 However, if payment is likely to take a while to be authorised, we recommend you pay for it yourself and then claim it back.
-Similarly, final balances need to be paid before the final due date, without exception.

 Do I need to bring a demo doll with me?

 It can be useful to have a babywearing demo doll, especially if you plan to use your Peer Supporter training to assist people in the future.